All Are Welcome

 Participants will have the opportunity to stay more connected to their inner energy and oriented inward towards awareness itself by maintaining silence throughout the retreat.
 Although there is no talking, gesturing or writing between participants, the silence is held in a way that can foster a deep connection to each other; a compassionate contribution to the group’s practice.
 There will be opportunities for questions and discussion during the daily group process, and in working with the facilitators.
 During work periods it may be necessary to communicate verbally in order to complete certain work, in which case speaking is allowed for that purpose only.
 We want to avoid chatting and activation of the mind so that we can come to a place of inner peace and stillness.
 "Be still and know."

 Yaza is a Zen/Japanese Buddhist term which means "extra" meditation, and has also taken on the meaning of "night meditation".
 At our retreats we offer participants the opportunity to meditate through the night.
 While yaza is optional, sitting at night can allow for a profound deepening of meditative states, and the possibility for exploration of the immaterial jhanas.
-We invite you to try some or all of the overnight sit.
-A snack is served for yaza participants mid way through the night.

 One on One Interviews